bri3d/EurodyneTuneAdjuster/README.md

 # Todo

-Write settings.
-Easy, just not done yet.
+* Error handling - on any unexpected response we should just pop a dialog and kill the connection thread.
-Error handling - on any unexpected response we should just pop a dialog and kill the connection thread.
+* Unexplained occasional issues with writing values.
+Possibly a race condition or possibly related to ECU retries / speed.
+Could be fixed by properly implementing UDS to accept retry messages from the server/ECU, or could be fixed using Thread.sleep depending on how lazy we want to be.